 UCM provides a variety of campus living opportunities.
 To graduate students, convenience and a sense of community are the keys that make campus living so appealing.
-The residence halls offer single and double living accommodations in suite-style living especially for upper-class and graduate level students.
+The residence halls offer living accommodations with a roommate in suite-style living.
 University apartments offer one- to three-bedroom private living accommodations.
-Married couples with or without children, single parents with children living with them full-time and single graduate students and undergraduate students who are at least 21 years of age are eligible to live in these comfortable and unique environments.
-For up-to-date information:

-Fax 660-543-4846 or email housing@ucmo.edu.
+Married couples with or without children, single parents with children living with them full-time and students who are at least 20 years of age or have 30 or more credit hours are eligible to live in these comfortable and unique environments.
+For up-to-date information: Fax 660.543.4846 or email housing@ucmo.edu.